 Determining whether a year is a leap year or not is a common task in calendar-related operations in programming.
 Leap years are those years that are divisible by 4, except for years which are both divisible by 100 and not divisible by 400.
 This calculation ensures correct alignment with the astronomical and seasonal year.

-In this article, you will learn how to check if a given year is a leap year using Python.
-By exploring practical examples, you'll understand how to implement this logic in your Python programs effectively.
+In this article, you will learn how to check if a given year is a leap year using leap year program in python.
+By exploring practical examples for leap year in python, you'll understand how to implement this logic in your Python programs effectively.

 Accept a year as input from the user.